httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   iYllu7BNNyealdVLvRwEmTHWXvJwew==:
 ~~~

-A recipient MAY ignore any or all of members of `Content-Digest`.
+A recipient MAY ignore any or all `dict-member`s.
 This allows
 the recipient to choose which hashing algorithm(s) to use for validation instead
-of verifying every received representation-data-digest.
+of verifying every received `dict-member`.

-A sender MAY send a representation-data-digest using a hashing algorithm without
+A sender MAY send a `dict-member` without knowing whether the
-knowing whether the recipient supports the hashing algorithm, or even knowing
+recipient supports a given hashing algorithm, or even knowing that the recipient
-that the recipient will ignore it.
+will ignore it.

 `Content-Digest` can be sent in a trailer section.
 In this case,